-Today’s recipe is for an Orange Glazed Pork Roast that I made recently for the first time.
+Today’s recipe is for an Orange Glazed Pork Roast I made recently for the first time.
+We loved the flavor the pork receives from the orange sauce… totally scrumptious!

 So here’s the “back story”… My husband and I shop at Costco occasionally when we feel the urge to buy a 20 pound jar of peanut butter or some other “can’t live without this” product.
 Such was the case recently when we decided to buy a 4-pack of pork roasts.
 The price was right, so even though it’s usually just the two of us here for dinner, we grabbed a package and threw it into the cart.